liferay-search/liferay-docs/en/developer/customization/articles/03-architecture/02-classloader-hierarchy.markdown

 Classloading for JSPs and Service Builder classes is similar to that of web applications and OSGi bundle classes.

-You now know @product@'s classloading hierarchy, understand it in context of web applications, and have references to information on other classloading perspectives.
+You now know @sharepoint@'s classloading hierarchy, understand it in context of web applications, and have references to information on other classloading perspectives.